collapsed-stacks/atheism/questions/2528/is-god-always-good.md

 - posted by: [Peter](https://stackexchange.com/users/-1/168-peter) on 2011-01-31
 - score: 2

-<p>Christians might make the excuse that anything their god does it automatically good.
-The bible says otherwise where god claims to have created evil.</p>
+Christians might make the excuse that anything their god does it automatically good.
+The bible says otherwise where god claims to have created evil.

-<p>Isaiah 45:7</p>
+Isaiah 45:7

-<p>I form the light, and create darkness: I make peace, and create evil: I the LORD do all these things.</p>
+I form the light, and create darkness: I make peace, and create evil: I the LORD do all these things.